Working remotely and communicating digitally – a short guide

 We also use Loom to record video as in video messages to send to clients to explain things, or to do how to videos.
 This is in place of an email in a text format.
 We just use the free version.
 There are also other similar products such as Dubb , Screencast or Screenflow or opt for Bonjorno and Bombbomb, if you want to create video sales funnels or send video emails etc. You could use two of these apps.

 Audio – Ensure that there is a microphone in the laptop and test it.
 Or use your earbuds and phone microphone.
 Test the speakers.
 Use a dedicated headset for better sound.
 As microphones go, you can use your inbuilt computer microphone if it has one, but the sound may be very tinny.
 Record a video and send it to yourself to find how how well the tech is working for you.
-You could buy a simple microphone for about €40 or get a Blue Yeti for about €115 or the Pro for €175.
+You could buy a simple microphone for about €40 or get a Blue Yeti for about €115 which was our choice or the Pro for €175.
 They are used for podcasting, as is Rode or Rode Procaster and the Shure SM7B.
 Again test everything before any meeting.

-Screens – If you have not already got one, invest in a second or third screen to give you more space to work and use video conferencing at the same time.
-You can use these screens when working on spreadsheets and editing docs or just viewing email and chats, whilst you work on the other screen.
+Screens – If you have not already got one, invest in a second or preferably third screen to give you more space to work and use video conferencing at the same time.
+You can use these two extra screens when working on spreadsheets and editing docs or just viewing email and chats, whilst you work on the other screen.
 The productivity goes up for everybody when you use two or more screens.

 Chat – You can use Whatsapp or Slack or whichever Project Management tool you use.
 We use Teamwork for this.
 And we use Teamwork Desk to provide a Support desk for our support clients.